Why partiality may be the most pervasive sin among Christians

 The Bible does not speak well of partiality, or favoritism.
 It’s explicitly forbidden in the Old Testament (Exodus 23:3, Leviticus 19:15) and the New ( James 2:1-9).
 Partiality makes us unlike God, for He does not show favoritism (Romans 2:11, Ephesians 6:9, Colossians 3:25).

 It’s a sin because it causes us to bear false witness, to favor unjust outcomes, to violate other instructions, to accuse without proof, and to love certain others less than we should.
 It breeds hypocrisy, idolatry, fear and hate.
 It stifles critical thinking.
 It causes division among brethren.
 It harms our witness.
+It overpowers our intellect, our discernment, our morals, our logic, and our emotions.
+It governs every word we say.
+It dominates us.

 One way we’re partial is that we don’t think we’re partial; that makes repentance very difficult and is why this is so widespread.